rodaine/rodaine.github.io/_posts/2013-09-17-experimenting-with-canvas-and-requestanimationframe.md

 ---
 layout: post
-title: "Experimenting with Canvas &amp; request­Animation­Frame"
+title: Experimenting with Canvas & request­Animation­Frame
 description: Or that giddiness you feel when something is way easier than you expected
 keywords: "html5, canvas, requestAnimationFrame, JavaScript"
 ---